A case against killing spiders

 Both build webs where they lie in wait for prey to get caught.
 Cellar spiders sometimes leave their webs to hunt other spiders on their turf, mimicking prey to catch their cousins for dinner.

-Although they are generalist predators, apt to eat anything they can catch, spiders regularly capture nuisance pests and even disease-carrying insects – for example, mosquitoes.
+Although they are generalist predators, apt to eat anything they can catch, spiders regularly capture nuisance pests and even disease-carrying insects, for example mosquitoes.
 There’s even a species of jumping spider that prefers to eat blood-filled mosquitoes in African homes.
 So killing a spider doesn’t just cost the arachnid its life, it may take an important predator out of your home.

 It’s natural to fear spiders.
 They have lots of legs and almost all are venomous – though the majority of species have venom too weak to cause issues in humans, if their fangs can pierce our skin at all.
 Even entomologists themselves can fall prey to arachnophobia.
 I know a few spider researchers who overcame their fear by observing and working with these fascinating creatures.
 If they can do it, so can you!

-An arachnologist’s story of growing up terrified of spiders but ultimately becoming fascinated by them.
+This is an arachnologist’s story of growing up terrified of spiders but ultimately becoming fascinated by them.

 Spiders are not out to get you and actually prefer to avoid humans; we are much more dangerous to them than vice versa.
 Bites from spiders are extremely rare.
 Although there are a few medically important species like widow spiders and recluses, even their bites are uncommon and rarely cause serious issues.